brct-james/helmsman/README.md

 - `abbrNum` pipe shows numbers in an easy to read format, falls back to scientific notation for numbers above 999.99b (see credits)
 - Fleet Overview
 - - Ship Cards (Fleet List)
-- - - Show ship stats, location/flight plan & eta, and ship ID
+- - - Show manufacturer, ship stats (inc. inventory restrictions like on the tanker ship), location/flight plan & eta, and ship ID
-- - - - `ArrivalEta pipe` can be used to format a datetime string into an easy to read trip duration.
+- - - - `ArrivalEta` pipe can be used to format a datetime string into an easy to read trip duration.
 Pass an update timer variable as an argument to have the ETA countdown refresh automatically

+## Changelog

+### v0.1.5

+- Renamed Spaceboard to Helmsman
+- Added changelog to readme ;)
+- Added ship-card manufacturer logo (inc. custom Tiddalik logo since there wasn't one in the awesome-spacetraders repo)
+- Added indicator for cargo hold restrictions (e.g. the tiddalik tanker ship can only carry fuel)

 ## Roadmap / TODO